jedcn/coffeelint-prefer-poet-mode/README.md

 eight = Math.pow(2, 3)
 ```

 And you think, "Argh!
-That's ghastly!
-Why not write it like this?"
+That's ghastly!" and you quickly change it to:

 ```coffeescript
 eight = Math.pow 2, 3